This article is about the original and current Trickster, James Jesse. For the second and also current Trickster, see Axel Walker.

 James Jesse explores Mars with Barry Allen's crew.
 He steals an artifact that was responsible for giving Wally West his powers.
 He gives the artifact to Vandal Savage, and is promptly killed.

 In the Flashpoint alternate timeline, Trickster was murdered by Citizen Cold.

 Powers and Abilities

 Trickster has no superhuman powers or abilities.
 He is a skilled aerialist and acrobat.
-He is incredibly intelligent, as he was able to create all of his gadgetry and "tricks" on his own, including his air-walking shoes.
+He is incredibly intelligent, and was able to use the designs and work of another to create many of his "tricks," including his air-walking shoes.
 He is also a skilled con man and magician.

 Equipment and Weapons